Pravalikanetha/HotelReservationSystem/README.md

-I'd be glad to create a comprehensive README file for your Java hotel reservation system, incorporating the best aspects of the provided responses and addressing potential shortcomings:

 Hotel Reservation System

 This Java program implements a command-line interface for a hotel reservation system, allowing users to manage reservations through a MySQL database.